Pitchers already experiencing both extremes this postseason - WHIZ News

 “You’ve got to start with Sixto, right?”
 Miami manager Don Mattingly said.
 “We felt good about him.
 When he gives us a solid five, gets us back into the back end where we can use our guys the way we want to use them, he set the tone for that.”

-Neither team could necessarily expect that luxury in Friday’s second game.
-San Diego was hosting St. Louis in Game 3 of their series.
-The Padres, without injured starters Mike Clevinger and Dinelson Lamet in this series, were sending reliever Craig Stammen to the mound to begin a bullpen game with the season on the line.
+In Friday’s second game, San Diego beat St. Louis 4-0 in Game 3 of their series.
+The Padres, without injured starters Mike Clevinger and Dinelson Lamet in this series, sent reliever Craig Stammen to the mound to begin a bullpen game with the season on the line.

+“We came into the series with 2 1/2 starters and had to use two of those guys yesterday,” manager Jayce Tingler said before the game.
+“This is where we’re at and we’re good with it. … We’re going to go with Craig and get the ball in his hand at the beginning and get as many outs as possible, and from there we’re going to have to put it together.”

+Nine San Diego pitchers managed to hold the Cardinals without a run.

-San Diego was only in this position because the Cardinals couldn’t hold off the Padres’ sluggers Thursday.
+San Diego was only in that position because the Cardinals couldn’t hold off the Padres’ sluggers Thursday.
 San Diego rallied from a 6-2 deficit and homered five times in an 11-9 win.

 The Padres used nine pitchers in that Game 2 and St. Louis used eight.
 That makes for a particularly tough turnaround in this year’s postseason.
 The lack of scheduled off days during a series — as baseball tries to complete a postseason amid a pandemic — could force teams to go deeper into their bullpens.